moiatgit/rustbook/src/ch14-02-publishing-to-crates-io.md

 {{#rustdoc_include ../listings/ch14-more-about-cargo/listing-14-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 14-6: A program using the re-exported items from
+<span class="caption">Llistat 14-6: A program using the re-exported items from
 the `art` crate</span>

 In cases where there are many nested modules, re-exporting the types at the top